cern-eos/eos/doc/clicommands/geosched.rst

     geosched disabled rm {<geotag>,*} {<optype>,*} {<scheduling subgroup>,*}   :  re-enable a disabled branch for the specified group and operation
-    :  when called with <geotag> *, the whole tree(s) are re-enabled, canceling all previous disabling geosched disabled show {<geotag>,*} {<optype>,*} {<scheduling subgroup>,*} :  show list of disabled branches for for the specified groups and operation
+    :  when called with <geotag> *, the whole tree(s) are re-enabled, canceling all previous disabling geosched disabled show {<geotag>,*} {<optype>,*} {<scheduling subgroup>,*} :  show list of disabled branches for for the specified groups and operation geosched access setdirect <geotag> <geotag_list>                   :  set a mapping between an accesser geotag and a set of target geotags
+    :  these mappings specify which geotag can be accessed from which geotag without going through a firewall entrypoint :  geotag_list is of the form token1::token2,token3::token4::token5,... geosched access showdirect                                         :  show mappings between accesser geotags and target geotags geosched access cleardirect {<geotag>|all}                         :  clear a mapping between an accesser geotag and a set of target geotags geosched access setproxygroup <geotag> <proxygroup>               :  set the proxygroup acting as a firewall entrypoint for the given subtree
+    :  if a client accesses a file from a geotag which does not have direct access to the subtree the replica is, :  it will be scheduled to access through a node from the given proxygroup geosched access showproxygroup                                     :  show mappings between accesser geotags and target geotags geosched access clearproxygroup {<geotag>|all}                     :  clear a mapping between an accesser geotag and a set of target geotags